kmugrage/gocd.github.io/_posts/2015-08-05-Go-Sample-Virtualbox.markdown

 The box will be updated as new things come out, but as of this writing...

-* Go 15.2 Server
+* GoCD 15.2 Server
-* Go 15.2 Agent
+* GoCD 15.2 Agent
 * Pipelines which are simulated using empty Rake targets and /bin/echo commands

 <br>

-As always, Go questions can be asked at [https://groups.google.com/forum/#!forum/go-cd](https://groups.google.com/forum/#!forum/go-cd)
+As always, GoCD questions can be asked at [https://groups.google.com/forum/#!forum/go-cd](https://groups.google.com/forum/#!forum/go-cd)